BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 ![The BookStack debug view with the message "Failed loading theme functions file at "functions.php" with error: Class "BookStack\Biscuit" not found](/images/2023/10/custom_theme_error_handling.png)

-This won't catch all error scenarios of code within your `functions.php`, but it should help indicate issues in the most common of scenarios upon changes from updates.
+This won't catch all error scenarios of code within your `functions.php`, but it should help indicate issues in the most common of scenarios upon changes from BookStack updates.

 ### Image Upload Error Handling Improvements